ezzabuzaid/blog/src/content/blog/rxjs-typeahead.md

 ```

 Keep in mind that it's the practice to use `switchMap` and not other flattening operators like `mergeMap` or `concatMap` in this scenario.

-`switchMap`: **Cancels** the previous observable and subscribe to the new one.
-If a user types new search term before the current request is finished, it will cancel the current request and start a new one.

-You can make the `switchMap` part of the operator itself, but I prefer to keep it separate to better read the pipeline.

 _Note: I have deliberately left out the error handling for the sake of simplicity, you might want to implement retry logic or show an error message to the user._